koriaf/ausdigital-nry/docs/1.0/index.md

 ## POST object to Notary

 The POST verb is used to request notarisation.
-The posted body contains two parts, `object` and `parameters`.
+The posted body encoded as `multipart/form-data` and contains two parts, `object` and `parameters`.
+Optionally object content-type and filename may be provided, which is helpful for downloading objects from notarizer.

 Posting an object to the `/public/` or `/private/` notary resource causes the notary business to incur cost and obligation.
 The notary may refuse, or may agree under commercial terms.
 For this reason, POST requests always must be authenticated with a JWT header issued under the `ausdigital-idp/1` specification.